dart-lang/samples/native_app/README.md

 # Native compilation sample

-This sample is a command line application that can be compiled to native code using the [`dart2native`][dart2native] command included in Dart 2.6.
+This sample is a command line application that can be compiled to native code using the [`dart compile exe`][exe] command.

 ## Building and running an executable

-To create a standalone executable, run the `dart2native` command on a Dart file with a `main()` function.
+To create a standalone executable, run the `dart compile exe` command on a Dart file with a `main()` function.
 By default, it places the executable in the same directory.
 The `--output` or `-o` flag is used to change the location of the executable.

 ### Linux and macOS

 To build the executable:

 ```bash